-Interest income and interest payable are recognised in profit or loss as they accrue, using the effective interest method.
+Dividends payable are recognised on approval by the Board.
 Dividend income is recognised in the profit and loss account on the date the company's right to receive payments is established.

 Taxation

 Tax on the profit or loss for the year comprises current and deferred tax.
 Tax is recognised in the profit and loss account except to the extent that it relates to items recognised directly in equity or other comprehensive income, in which case it is recognised directly in equity or other comprehensive income.